Office for Disability and Access

 The transition to college is an exciting and challenging time for any family.
 However, it can be particularly concerning for parents of a student with a disability.

 One of the biggest changes when seeking disability accommodations in college (compared to K-12) is that the student needs to drive the process.
-We understand that this can be a difficult and overwhelming transition for students, parents, and support people so ODA is here to offer support through the process.
-We encourage parents/guardians to take a moment to discuss these changes, and to outline possible coping strategies, with their student before arriving on campus.
+We understand that this can be a difficult and overwhelming transition for students, parents, and support people so ODA is here to offer support throughout the process.
+We encourage parents/guardians to take some time to discuss these changes, and to outline possible coping strategies, with their student before arriving on campus.

 We are always happy to have a meeting with both parents/guardians and their student to discuss the transition to college and building self-advocacy.
-To schedule an informational appointment with an ODA staff member, please use the link below.
+To schedule a virtual informational appointment with an ODA staff member, please use the link below.

 A guide to understanding the differences between High School and College